The Power of Data Reduction for Matching

-We conclude with listing some questions and tasks for future research.
+We conclude with some questions and tasks for future research.
 Can the size or the running time of the kernel with respect to feedback vertex set (see \cref{sec:general-case}) be improved?
-Is there a linear time computable kernel for \Match parameterized by the treewidth~$t$ (assuming that $t$ is given)?
-This would complement the recent randomized $O(t^4 n\log n)$~time algorithm~\cite{FLPSW17}.
+In particular, can the exponential upper bound on the kernel size be decreased to a polynomial upper bound?
+Is there a linear-time computable kernel for \Match parameterized by the treedepth~$\ell$ (assuming that $\ell$ is given)?
+This would complement the recent $O(\ell m)$~time algorithm~\cite{IOO18}.
 Can one extend the kernel of \cref{sec:bipartite-case} from \BipMatch to \Match parameterized by the distance to chain graphs?
-These are only three very concrete questions.
-There are numerous more, including further parameterizations or any form of kernel lower bound results.
-Finally, will \Match become the ``drosophila'' of FPTP studies akin to \textsc{Vertex Cover} for classical FPT studies was?
-We hope we gave some reasons for believing that.